girijeshhs/girijeshhs/README.md

 I’ve got a bunch of pinned projects, and each one taught me something different about how to design, think, or build better.

-I haven’t hit 100 public repos yet — but the private experiments? …yeah, that number’s growing fast.

 If you’re curious about how I build or think through projects, feel free to explore what's here.

 #### Fun Facts: